Agent Context Crystallization

 What crystallization does

-The artifact is called a crystal because it takes fluid, temporary session context and turns it into something stable enough to inspect, reuse, commit, ignore, archive, or import into a larger memory system.
+The artifact is called a crystal because it turns temporary session notes into a stable record.
+You can inspect it, edit it, commit it with the code, archive it, or import it into a larger memory system.

 Checkpoints vs crystals